Quintessential inflation studied through Semiclassical Methods: Background equations

 where $A_i$ is the approximate solution, $E_i$ is the exact numerical solution, $\sigma_i^2$ is the associated uncertainty of each data point.
 The variance is given by,

 where $N$ is the number of data points, and $\bar{A}$ is the data mean given by,

 In Table \ref{a,varphi}, we present the $\chi^2_i$ statistical factor for the slow--roll approximation and the fitted expression.
-From these results, we conclude that the fitted expression provides a better analytical description of the behavior of the scale factor $a(t)$ and the scalar field $\varphi(t)$ than the slow--roll approximation.
+From these results, we conclude that the fitted expression provides a better analytical description of the behavior of the scale factor $a(t)$ and the scalar field $\varphi(t)$ than the slow--roll approximation. \textbf{It is important to notice the relatively high value of $\chi^2_\varphi$, in comparison with $\chi^2_a$, this is because the value of $\varphi(t)$ with each approximate method deviates more from the numerical result that the scale factor $a(t)$. }\\\\